python/cpython/Doc/library/concurrent.futures.rst

 Future Objects
 --------------

-The :class:`Future` class encapulates the asynchronous execution of a callable.
+The :class:`Future` class encapsulates the asynchronous execution of a callable.
 :class:`Future` instances are created by :meth:`Executor.submit`.

 .. class:: Future

-   Encapulates the asynchronous execution of a callable.  :class:`Future` instances are created by :meth:`Executor.submit` and should not be created directly except for testing.
+   Encapsulates the asynchronous execution of a callable.  :class:`Future` instances are created by :meth:`Executor.submit` and should not be created directly except for testing.